A – Island of San Giorgio Maggiore

 See Le Stanze del Vetro web site

-Fondazione Giorgio Cini, Factum Foundation for Digital Technology in Conservation and the Digital Humanities Laboratory of École Polytechnique Fédérale de Lausanne (EPFL-DHLAB) are launching a new centre dedicated to technology and to the digital preservation of cultural heritage on the Venetian Island of San Giorgio Maggiore, Italy: ARCHiVe – Analysis and Recording of Cultural Heritage in Venice.
+Fondazione Giorgio Cini, Factum Foundation for Digital Technology in Preservation and the Digital Humanities Laboratory of École Polytechnique Fédérale de Lausanne (EPFL-DHLAB) are launching a new centre dedicated to technology and to the digital preservation of cultural heritage on the Venetian Island of San Giorgio Maggiore, Italy: ARCHiVe – Analysis and Recording of Cultural Heritage in Venice.
 The Helen Hamlyn Trust is the founding supporter of ARCHiVe.

 See the ARCHiVe page

 5. Le Sale del Convitto